optimagic-dev/optimagic/docs/source/explanations/optimization/internal_optimizers.rst

 - **absolute_params_tolerance** *(float)*: Stop when the absolute change in parameters between two iterations is smaller than this.
 Whether this refers to the maximum change or the average change depends on the algorithm and should be documented there.
   To disable it, set it to zero.
-Preferred default 0, as it is highly problem specific.

 Other stopping criteria